Gwen Stacy (Spider-Verse): Beyond the Spider-Verse

 In June 2023, Lord and Miller stated that Gwen would meet variants of herself in Beyond the Spider-Verse, calling one particular variant "plot-integral" to the film.
 In January 2024, Lord stated that the film would further explore the emotional connections of Miles' relationships with the other characters in the film, including Gwen, Peter B. Parker, and his parents.
+During Sony's CinemaCon panel in late March 2025, a preview of Beyond featured Gwen riding a motorcycle with Miles.
+Additionally, Sony released 5 images in early April 2025, one of them featuring Gwen talking to Miles in Hobie's dimension.
+In early April 2026, Sony showed footage at CinemaCon of Gwen crossing an interdimensional bridge.

 Spider-Woman

 In November 2018, Sony began developing a spin-off film focused on three generations of female, Spider-related characters.
 Gwen was expected to be one of these characters, though no final decision had been made.
 The project's female focus was attributed to the #MeToo movement and the successful DC Comics film Wonder Woman (2017), which already inspired other female superhero films.
 The next month, Pascal confirmed that Gwen would be featured in the film alongside Cindy Moon / Silk and Jessica Drew, and said that Across the Spider-Verse would serve as a "launching pad" for the film since it also includes Gwen.
-Pascal and producer Avi Arad reaffirmed that the film, title Spider-Woman, was in development in May 2023, when Arad said it would be made sooner than expected, to star Steinfeld as Gwen in the lead role.
+Pascal and producer Avi Arad reaffirmed that the film, titled Spider-Woman, was in development in May 2023, when Arad said it would be made sooner than expected, to star Steinfeld as Gwen in the lead role.

+In February 2026, Kristine Belson and Damien de Froberville reconfirmed that Spider-Woman was being developed alongside another spin-off starring Spider-Punk, predicting they will be released after Beyond the Spider-Verse.